 Yes, coaches are required to hold a valid CYC ID Card.
 Coaches who have completed CYC Coaches Training will have an assigned Coaching ID number added to their card.

 All coaches need to apply for their Coach's ID Card in one of two methods:

-After the CYC Office verifies attendance at the CYC Coaches’ Training Program session and the Archdiocesan Safe Environment Program verifies that you are in compliance with the Archdiocesan requirements, your card will be processed and issued.
-For Head Coaches, your coach’s number will be on the card.
+After the CYC Office verifies that you have completed the CYC Coaches’ Training Program session, and the Archdiocesan Safe Environment Program verifies that you are in compliance with the Archdiocesan requirements, your card will be processed and issued.
+Your coach’s ID number will be on the card.

-Please allow at least 10 days for this process.
+Please allow at least 10 days for the online process.